Chimpanzee: Hunting

-When hunting small monkeys such as the red colobus, chimpanzees hunt where the forest canopy is interrupted or irregular.
-This allows them to easily corner the monkeys when chasing them in the appropriate direction.
-Chimpanzees may also hunt as a coordinated team, so that they can corner their prey even in a continuous canopy.
-During an arboreal hunt, each chimpanzee in the hunting groups has a role.
-"Drivers" serve to keep the prey running in a certain direction and follow them without attempting to make a catch.
+Chimpanzees hunt tree-dwelling monkeys in groups or alone.
+At Taï, members of a hunting group assume different roles.
+"Drivers" will herd prey into a certain direction without actually catching them.
 "Blockers" are stationed at the bottom of the trees and climb up to block prey that takes off in a different direction.
-"Chasers" move quickly and try to make a catch.
+"Chasers" will pursue and isolate a monkey while trying to catch it.
 Finally, "ambushers" hide and rush out when a monkey nears.
-While both adults and infants are taken, adult male colobus monkeys will attack the hunting chimps.
+At Gombe, chimpanzees may hunt alone, selecting areas with less continuous tree canopies where they can more easily corner their prey.
+While both adults and infants are taken, adult male colobus monkeys will attack the hunting chimpanzees.
 When caught and killed, the meal is distributed to all hunting party members and even bystanders.

 Male chimpanzees hunt in groups more than females.
 Female chimpanzees tend to hunt solitarily.
-If a female chimpanzee were to participate in the hunting group and catch a Red Colobus, it would likely immediately be taken by an adult male.
-Female chimpanzees are estimated to hunt ≈ 10-15% of a community's vertebrates.
+If a female chimpanzee were to participate in the hunting group and catch a red colobus, it would likely immediately be taken by an adult male.
+Female chimpanzees are estimated to hunt around 10–15% of a community's vertebrates.

 Intelligence

 Human and chimpanzee skull and brain.
 Diagram by Paul Gervais from Histoire naturelle des mammifères (1854).

-Chimpanzees display numerous signs of intelligence, from the ability to remember symbols to cooperation, tool use, and varied language capabilities.
+Chimpanzees display numerous signs of intelligence, including the ability to remember symbols, cooperate, and to use tools.
 They are among species that have passed the mirror test, suggesting self-awareness.
 In one study, two young chimpanzees showed retention of mirror self-recognition after one year without access to mirrors.
-Chimpanzees have been observed to use insects to treat their own wounds and those of others.
-They catch them and apply them directly to the injury.
-Chimpanzees also display signs of culture among groups, with the learning and transmission of variations in grooming, tool use and foraging techniques leading to localized traditions.
+Chimpanzees also display signs of culture among groups, with the learning and transmission of variations in grooming, tool use and foraging techniques leading to local traditions.
 A 30-year study at Kyoto University's Primate Research Institute has shown that chimpanzees are able to learn to recognise the numbers 1 to 9 and their values.
 The chimpanzees further show an aptitude for eidetic memory, demonstrated in experiments in which the jumbled digits are flashed onto a computer screen for less than a quarter of a second.
 One chimpanzee, Ayumu, was able to correctly and quickly point to the positions where they appeared in ascending order.
 Ayumu performed better than human adults who were given the same test.